 Port agents serve as intermediaries between ship owners, port authorities, and shippers.
 He must use all of his knowledge, expertise, and ability to ensure that the ship's arrival at the destination port goes smoothly and efficiently.

-As long as port laws are susceptible to constant revision, a port agent's job will never be the same again, and this is true even when dealing with the same ship.
+As long as port laws are susceptible to constant revision, Agent's job will never be the same again, and this is true even when dealing with the same ship.
 For the ship and its cargo consignors to function regularly, a port agent must be prepared to deal with a wide range of scenarios and possess excellent problem-solving skills.

 - Completing relevent documentation.